- Academic Divisions

 He is the Departmental Editor of the Accounting track of Management Science.
 He is also an Associate Editor at the Journal of Accounting and Economics and an ex-editor at Contemporary Accounting Research.
 He was on the editorial board of The Accounting Review from 2003-2011.

 Khaled N. Hamdy is the director of research and planning at Columbia Business School.
+Khaled manages a broad range of resources to facilitate the research activities of the faculty.
 Khaled earned an MBA (2006) with Distinction in Strategy and Finance from the NYU Stern School of Business, a PhD (2000) in Electrical Engineering from the University of Minnesota, an MSE (1990) in Electrical Engineering from the University of Michigan, and a BS (1988) with Honors in Electrical Engineering and Computer Science from the University of Colorado.
 The focus of his PhD research was using Fourier, wavelet, and statistical models to efficiently model audio signals for applications in compression and time-scaling.

 Khaled has had a diverse career spanning corporate strategy, consulting, and research & development.
 After completing his MBA, he worked in the consultant in the telecom, media, and technology industries.
 He also worked in the Corporate Strategy group at Alcatel Lucent, where he developed growth, sales, and innovation strategies, built customer intelligence practice, and developed organizational strategies to improve innovation as new technologies are developed in Bell Labs.
 After his PhD, he worked at iBiquity Digital Corporation, where he applied his expertise in audio coding technology to the development of the HD Radio standard in the US.